When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • acute infectious diseases.

-Questions about possible application the method of cryodestruction is decided by the gynecologist based on the results and examinations.
+Questions about possible application The method of cryodestruction is decided by the gynecologist based on the results obtained and examinations.

 • take a blood test;

-• a smear for the study of the uterine flora and the absence of sexual infections;
+• a smear to examine the uterine flora and the absence of sexually transmitted infections;

-• a smear on atypical cells to exclude the presence of malignant recurrent formations;
+• smear on atypical cells to exclude the presence of malignant recurrent formations;

 • biopsy;

-• examination by a gynecologist with a mirror of the cervix.
+• examination by a gynecologist with a speculum of the cervix.

-Only on the basis of the results obtained, the doctor will decide whether it is possible and advisable to carry out this procedure, or whether it is worth choosing a different treatment for erosion.
+Only based on the results obtained, the doctor will decide whether this procedure is possible and advisable, or whether it is worth choosing a different treatment for erosion.

-The swab is wetted with saline.
+The tampon is wetted with saline.
 The solution is injected into the cervix for cleansing.

-The neck is treated with acetic acid (weak solution) to determine focal areas.
-There may be a short-term pain, a feeling of discomfort.
-The uterine cavity is once again treated with saline.
+The cervix is treated with acetic acid (a weak solution) to identify focal areas.
+Short-term pain and discomfort may occur.
+The uterine cavity is once again treated with saline solution.

-The tip of the crizond is inserted towards the affected area, without touching the walls of the vagina, only at the site of the focus.
-The device is turned on by the doctor, a timer is set, the surface of the cervix is covered with ice in a matter of seconds.
+The tip of the crisonde is inserted towards the affected area, without touching the walls of the vagina, only at the site of the lesion.
+The doctor turns on the device, sets the timer, and the surface of the cervix is covered with ice in a matter of seconds.

-Freezing for the greatest effect is carried out twice.
+Freezing is done twice for best effect.
 The cavity is frozen for 3 minutes, then left to thaw for 4–5 minutes, then frozen again.
-The cryoprobe is separated from the uterus at the time of its thawing.
-In order to avoid tearing off parts of the cervical tissue, the chrysond is separated while the cavity is partially frozen.
-To separate the crisond from the wall of the uterus, the doctor will slightly turn it.
-Frozen white, but already dead tissue will remain at the erosive site.
-The doctor will examine the cervix and, making sure that there is no bleeding, will lubricate it with Monsel's paste.
+The cryoprobe is separated from the uterus as it thaws.
+To avoid tearing off parts of the cervical tissue, the crysonde is separated while the cavity is partially frozen.
+To separate the crysonde from the wall of the uterus, the doctor will turn it slightly.
+Frozen white, but already dead, tissue will remain at the erosive site.
+The doctor will examine the cervix and, making sure that there is no bleeding, will lubricate it with Monsel paste.

-Again, a woman should come to the doctor in 2-3 weeks to assess healing and six months later - for a cytological examination of the uterine cavity.
-It is possible to take a smear, conduct diagnostics-colposcopy.
+The woman should return to see the doctor in 2–3 weeks to assess healing and after six months for a cytological examination of the uterine cavity.
+It is possible to take a smear and perform a diagnostic colcoscopy.

 Consequences of cryodestruction

-The method is carried out quickly, up to 3 minutes and there is no need for hospitalization of women.
-Damaged areas are frozen with liquid nitrogen, and this does not cause trouble for patients.
-Some women, after the procedure, throws into a fever, but this is normal, the body restores thermal balance.
-If you get up suddenly, you may feel dizzy, but this feeling also quickly passes.
+The method is carried out quickly, up to 3 minutes, and there is no need for women to be hospitalized.
+The damaged areas are frozen with liquid nitrogen, and this does not cause any trouble for patients.
+Some women feel feverish after the procedure, but this is normal; the body restores thermal balance.
+If you stand up suddenly, you may feel dizzy, but this feeling also passes quickly.

-Tolerability of the method, according to patients, is generally not bad.
-Pain in the abdomen is possible within 2-3 days due to the release of dead tissues to the outside.
-Also, the stain on the frozen place will remain dark until complete regeneration.
-Full recovery can be said no earlier than 3 months after cryodestruction.
-Scarring of tissues does not occur, but still a woman should be observed by a doctor for some time until the affected areas are completely healed and restored.
+The tolerability of the method, according to patient reviews, is generally good.
+Pain in the abdominal area is possible for 2-3 days due to the release of dead tissue to the outside.
+Also, the stain on the frozen area will remain dark until completely regenerated.
+Full recovery can be considered no earlier than 3 months after cryodestruction.
+Scarring of the tissue does not occur, but still the woman should be observed by a doctor for some time until the affected areas are completely healed and restored.

-Women in the rehabilitation period of up to 2 months need to take care, exclude douching, physical exercise, visits to saunas, baths, intimacy.
-However, when a doctor prescribes this procedure, you should not refuse it.
-In most cases, similar symptoms, as with erosion, do not bother a woman in the future.
-The well-being noticeably improves, soon the patients simply forget about their torment and continue to live on with a full, in particular, intimate life.
+Women during the rehabilitation period of up to 2 months need to take care, avoid douching, physical exercise, visiting a sauna, bathhouse, intimacy.
+However, if a doctor prescribes this procedure, you should not refuse it.
+In most cases, such symptoms as with erosion do not bother the woman in the future.
+Their well-being noticeably improves, and soon the patients simply forget about their torment and continue to live a full, particularly intimate life.

 In what cases should you immediately consult a doctor after cryodestruction?

-1. The temperature has risen above 38 degrees, shivering.
+1. The temperature has risen above 38 degrees and I am shivering.

-3. Purulent fetid discharge is separated from the vagina.
+3. A purulent, foul-smelling discharge is discharged from the vagina.

-WHO SAID THAT INFERTILITY IS HARD TO CURE?
+WHO SAID THAT IT IS HARD TO CURE INFERTILITY?

-• Have you been wanting to have a baby for a long time?
+• Have you been wanting to conceive a child for a long time?

 • Diagnosed with thin endometrium...

-• In addition, the recommended medicines for some reason are not effective in your case ...
+• In addition, for some reason the recommended medications are not effective in your case...

-• And now you are ready to take advantage of any opportunity that will give you a long-awaited baby!
+• And now you are ready to take advantage of any opportunity that will give you the long-awaited baby!

 Cryodestruction of cervical erosion, which can also be called freezing, is a popular method of treating this disease by cauterization.